ParthaPRay/Papers/README.md

 I have written many research papers as listed below.

 ## High Quality Journal
 *	Ray.
+P. P., Majumder, P., “Dr. ChatGPT in Cardiovascular Nursing: A Deeper Dive into Trustworthiness, Value, and Potential Risks”, The European Journal of Cardiovascular Nursing, Oxford Academic, 2023 ISSN: 1873-1953.
+(Science Citation Index) (IF: 3.593).
+(Accepted)

+*	Ray.
 P. P., Majumder, P., “ChatGPT in Radiology: A Deeper Look into its Limitations and Potential Pathways for Improvement”, Canadian Association of Radiologists Journal, Sage, 2023 ISSN: 1488-2361.
 (Science Citation Index) (IF: 4.186).
+(Accepted)

 *	Ray.
 P. P., Majumder, P., “Assessing ChatGPT's Potential: A Critical Analysis and Future Directions in Total Joint Arthroplasty”, The Journal of Arthroplasty, Elsevier, 2023 ISSN: 1532-8406.
 (Science Citation Index) (IF: 4.435).
+(Accepted)

 * Ray.
 P. P., “Web3: A Comprehensive Review on Background, Technologies, Applications, Zero-Trust Architectures, Challenges and Future Directions”, Internet of Things and Cyber-Physical Systems, Elsevier, 2023 ISSN: 2667-3452.
 (Scopus)